 Switch Bowling is a tenpin bowling centre in India Court.
 It offers 12 fully-automated lanes with computerised scoring, pool hall with 9 tables, private karaoke rooms, and restaurant with an outdoor terrace.
 Large screens show music videos and sports events.

-China Court is home to the Grand Cinemas Megaplex movie theatre.
-It offers 21 screens, including the only IMAX cinema in Dubai.
-For cinema listings, movie times, and to purchase tickets online, visit the official Grand Cinemas website.
+China Court is home to the Novo Cinemas (formerly Grand Cinemas) Megaplex movie theatre.
+It offers 21 screens, including the first IMAX cinema in Dubai.
+For cinema listings, movie times, and to purchase tickets online, visit the official Novo Cinemas website.

 Fun City is an entertainment centre for kids in Tunisia Court.
 It offers a wide range of arcade game, fairground rides, a party room, children’s hairdressers, plus a play area with a climbing frame, giant slide, ball pool etc.

 The Ibn Battuta Mall offers a reasonable selection of restaurants and fast food outlets.
 Most of the sit-down restaurants are situated in India Court, close to the cinema and bowling alley.
 Choices include Soy (pan-Asian), Lime Tree Café (informal café known for its fresh sandwiches and salads, homemade cakes, juices, and organic tea and coffee), Tony Roma’s (American steakhouse – ribs, steaks, seafood, grilled chicken etc.), Tandoori (Indian), Mashawi (Lebanese), and Hatam (Persian).

 Fast food outlets are located at the other end of the mall in Tunisia Court, near the Geant hypermarket.
 Options include Automatic (Lebanese), Noon O Kabab (Persian), KFC, Charley’s Grilled Subs, McDonald’s, and Lemongrass Express (Thai).